crazyscot/ljshred/README.md

 It's a Python script.
 I don't offer any support or warranty.
 You use it at your own risk.

-It's a command-line script.
+It's a command-line tool.
 You have to have Python 2.7 installed.
+You will be prompted for your LJ login and password, and asked to accept that it's a dangerous program which will destroy your data.

-You have to explicitly tell the script what you want to do with your entries.
+You have to explicitly tell the script what you want to do to your entries.
 The modes are:

 * `--block-out` to replace all non-whitespace text with the unicode block character '█' (U+2588)